-- (A) Means individuals who lack a fixed, regular and adequate nighttime residence and - (B) Includes- - (i) Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals. - (ii) Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - (iii) Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - (iv) Migratory children who qualify as homeless because the children are living in circumstances described above.
+- i.
+Children and youth who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals. - ii.
+Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - iii.
+Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings; and - iv.
+Migratory children who qualify as homeless because the children are living in circumstances described above.
 [42 U.S.C. § 11434a(2)]

-The term "unaccompanied youth" includes a homeless child or youth not in the physical custody of a parent or guardian.
+The term unaccompanied youth includes a homeless child or youth not in the physical custody of a parent or guardian.
 [42 U.S.C. § 11434a(6)]